animo/expo-ausweis-sdk/README.md

     setFlow(
       new AusweisAuthFlow({
         debug: true,
+        // Can set to true to allow simulator cards.
+In this case `onEnterPin` and `onAttachCard` won't be called
+        allowSimulatorCard: false,
         onEnterPin: ({ attemptsRemaining }) => {
           // Mock incorrect pin entry
           return attemptsRemaining === 1 ?
 '123456' : '123123'